 Use Type "N" mortar for above grade applications.
 Mix 1 part cement, 1 part lime, and 6 parts sand.
 Use this mortar if you need a mortar of medium strength and for either indoor or outdoor applications.
 In general, avoid using it in walls that are load-bearing.
 Also, use it for indoor projects and most home improvement projects.

 Tip 4 - Mixing and Using Type "M" Mortar

 Mix this type at a ratio of 3/1/12: 3 parts cement, 1 part lime, and 12 parts sand.
-Use this type for load bearing walls, retaining walls, foundations, or for other below grade applications where the mortar will come into contact with soil.
+Use this type for load-bearing walls, retaining walls, foundations, or other below-grade applications where the mortar will come into contact with soil.
 If you want a higher strength mortar, this is the type you should use.

 Tip 5 - Mixing and Using Type "S" Mortar